Homepage

 9. Taganana

-We love Taganana, which is home to just 600 people and is well worth a visit for its backdrop of soaring peaks (its name is derived from an old Guanche word meaning 'surrounded by mountains’).
-For hikers, easy access to Anaga Rural Park, where you’ll be met with laurel forests and deep ravines, is also a bonus.
+Although only 600 people live in Taganana, it’s well worth a visit.
+Despite its close proximity to Santa Cruz de Tenerife, it feels a million miles away, with a backdrop of soaring peaks (its name is derived from an old Guanche word meaning 'surrounded by mountains’) and easy access to Anaga Rural Park, where you’ll be met with laurel forests and deep ravines.

 Don’t leave without hiking to the El Bailadero viewpoint for unbeatable vistas over the ocean, or visiting the Nuestra Señora de las Nieves, which is one of Tenerife’s oldest churches and contains a beautiful triptych painted in the 1500s.